15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Healthy gums are the basis of good oral health.
 Your gum health is essential in maintaining the integrity and structure of your smile.
 Your dentist will determine which treatment is best for you based on the progression of the disease.

 Dr. Weinstock will also take into consideration any other oral health concerns you may have developed.
-Treating gum disease requires cleaning the gums and deep tissue pockets of bacteria and tartar so that the gums can properly heal.
+Treating gum disease requires cleaning the gums and deep tissue pockets of bacteria and tartar.
+Doing so will allow the gums to properly heal.

 Preventative Dental Hygiene